The big guide to sustainable packaging

 Sendle now sells home compostable pouches made from corn starch, polylactide (made from corn and other plant waste, and PBAT).
 After you ship, it becomes delicious food for worms!

 Traditionally, packing peanuts have been made out of polystyrene—a non-biodegradable, non-recyclable plastic pollutant.
 With these adverse environmental implications, starch-based packing peanuts came on the scene in the 1990s.

 These eco-friendly substitutes are made from non-toxic plant sources, such as grain sorghum and corn starch.
 Completely biodegradable and dissolvable with water, the waste footprint of this newer style of packing peanut is vanishingly small.

 Yep, you read that right.
 Popped corn.

-Some sellers have chosen to take sustainable packaging into their own hands by utilizing the bulk bins at their local grocery store.
+Some sellers have chosen to take sustainable packaging into their own hands by using the bulk bins at their local grocery store.

 By air-popping the corn (leave the oil out of this), you are left with a lightweight void fill that'll protect your fine goods from all the jostling they endure during their travels.
 Note that it may not work as well for heavier items, though.

 At the end of its journey, your customer can simply toss the popcorn in the compost.
 While it may look delicious, we would not recommend eating any packaging material.